Members are used for registering and authenticating external users of an Umbraco installation (ie. forum members

-Member Groups defines roles for your members that can be used for role based protection.
+Member Groups define roles for your members that can be used for role-based protection.
 A member can be in multiple groups.

-To create a new Member Group click the menu icon next Member Groups node in the Members section.
-Choose Create, name the group and save the group.
+To create a new Member Group click the menu icon next to the Member Groups node in the Members section.
+Choose Create, name the group, and save the group.

 Assigning a Member Group

 Umbraco 7.9.0 provides the ability to mark members as sensitive.
-A sensitive members's data will not be displayed to backoffice users unless they have appropriate permissions.
+A sensitive member's data will not be displayed to backoffice users unless they have appropriate permissions.